sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 where $\nu_0$ is a parameter which can be freely set.
 Because $h = \omega_g/\nu$, where $\omega_g = q B/\gamma m$ is the gyro frequency, is the hall parameter, $1/nu_0$  gives approximately the number of gyrations a particle performs before being scattered.
 $\nu_0 = 1$ is called the "Bohm limit" or "Bohm scaling".
 We note that a plasma in which particles are scattered more often is not magnetised anymore.
 Furthermore, for the above choice of $\nu(p)$ the Hall parameter becomes independent of $p$.
-We, thus, expect the steady-state solution of the parallel shock case to be the same as for a constant scattering frequency.

 The implementation looks like